February 6

 Many nonstick cookware warranties sound better than they actually are.
 People may think that when the nonstick coating stops working, they'll be able to get a free replacement from the manufacturer.

-Gotham Steel cookware has a 10 year warranty if you register the pan after buying, but this covers primarily manufacturer defects.
-Also, there are many, many complaints in the reviews about customer service being non-existent (not to mention that Arbitration Agreement that comes with purchase, mentioned above).
+Gotham Steel cookware has a 10 year warranty if you register the pan after buying, but this covers manufacturer defects.
+Also, there are many complaints in the reviews about customer service being non-existent (not to mention that Arbitration Agreement that comes with purchase, discussed above).

 So nonstick cookware warranties in general are rarely as good as they sound.